khushn/shakesearch/README.md

 * Edward thy son, that now is Prince of Wales
 * Sonnet
 * Hamlet
-* Try any text from withing the separate titles.
+* Try any text from within the separate titles.
 It should bring out the paragraph having that phrase, and the title (on the left).
 The para is sometimes big.

 Main stuff